3 June 2022

 Wellbeing at the heart

 A culture of belonging and wellbeing is at the centre of school life.
-All Fintona staff, including our School Counsellor, provide confidential and individual support, alongside programs designed to develop resilience.
+All Fintona staff, including our School Psychologist, provide confidential and individual support, alongside programs designed to develop resilience.

 The House System, Tutor Group, Life Skills, Buddy Programs, Transition Programs and Learning Enrichment and Support are formal programs designed to ensure every Fintona student can feel at home and thrive in a supportive, respectful and caring environment.